Welcome to SkySlope!

 DigiSign Signing Process: We’ve made the DigiSign signing process as straight-forward and simple as possible.
 If you’d like to see what your signers see on their end, take a look at the following guide that describes the DigiSign signing process.

 Upload Documents: In each file you create in SkySlope, there will be a list of required documents to be uploaded and submitted to for review.
 There are a few different ways to upload documents into SkySlope.
 Take a look at the following guide to see the different upload methods, and give it a shot to determine which best fits your work-flow.

-Split & Assign: Sometimes you’ll end up with large packets of documents that are all in a single PDF that need to be split into smaller PDFs and placed on the Checklist.
+Split & Assign: You will often end up with large packets of documents that are all in a single PDF that need to be separated placed on the Checklist.
 For example, you sent your Listing Agreement, Seller’s Disclosures, and Lead Based Paint Disclosure all in the same DigiSign envelope to be signed.
-When it’s signed, they’ll all come back as one PDF, but those three documents all have different spots on the checklist.
+When it’s signed, they’ll all come back as one PDF, but those three documents all have different spots on the Checklist.
 You can use our Split & Assign feature to split them up and assign them directly on the Checklist.
-Keep reading to learn how.

 Remove Incorrect Documents from Checklist: We all make mistakes.
 Sometimes we accidentally attach the wrong document to a Checklist item.
 Here’s a straight-forward guide that will show you how to replace the wrong document with the correct document.